Charles Gavan Duffy: Young Ireland

-Following Davis's sudden death in 1845, Duffy appointed Mitchel deputy editor.
+Following Davis's sudden death in 1845, Duffy appointed John Mitchel deputy editor.
 Against the background of increasingly violent peasant resistance to evictions and of the onset of famine, Mitchell brought a more militant tone.
 When the Standard in London observed that the new Irish railways could be used to transport troops to quickly curb agrarian unrest, Mitchel responded that the tracks could be turned into pikes and trains ambushed.
-O’Connell publicly distanced himself from the seditious import of the remarks—it appeared to some setting Duffy, as the publisher, up for prosecution.
+O'Connell publicly distanced himself from the seditious import of the remarks—it appeared to some setting Duffy, as the publisher, up for prosecution.
 When the courts failed to convict, O'Connell pressed the issue, seemingly intent on effecting a break with those he referred to disdainfully as "Young Irelanders"—a reference to Giuseppe Mazzini's anti-clerical and insurrectionist Young Italy.

-In 1847 the Repeal Association tabled resolutions declaring that under no circumstances was a nation justified in asserting its liberties by force of arms.
-The Young Irelanders had not advocated physical force, but in response to the "Peace Resolutions" Meagher argued that if Repeal could not be carried by moral persuasion and peaceful means, a resort to arms would be a no less honourable course.
+In 1847, the Repeal Association tabled resolutions declaring that under no circumstances was a nation justified in asserting its liberties by force of arms.
+The Young Irelanders had not advocated physical force, but in response to the "Peace Resolutions" Thomas Meagher argued that if Repeal could not be carried by moral persuasion and peaceful means, a resort to arms would be a no less honourable course.
 O'Connell's son John forced the decision: the resolution was carried on the threat of the O'Connells themselves quitting the Association.

 Duffy and the other Young Ireland dissidents associated with his paper withdrew and formed themselves as the Irish Confederation.

 In the desperate circumstances of the Great Famine and in the face of martial-law measures that, following O'Connell's death, a number of Repeal Association MPs had approved in Westminster, Duffy conceded the case for taking "the no less honourable course".
 With Mitchel he was arrested, leaving it to Meagher, O'Brien and Dillon to raise the standard of revolt.
 This was a republican tricolour with which Meagher had returned from revolutionary Paris, its colours intended to symbolise reconciliation (white) between Catholic (green) and Protestant (orange).
 But with the rural priesthood against them and the body of their support confined to the garrisoned towns, their efforts issued in a small demonstration that broke up after its first armed encounter, the Battle of Ballingarry.
 Their death sentences for treason commuted, the leaders were transported to Van Diemen's Land (Tasmania).
 Duffy alone escaped.
 Defended by Isaac Butt he was freed after his fifth trial.